-During the six months ended June 30, 2023, the Corporation invested \$105 million into working capital to support several growth initiatives and increased revenues, as discussed further below.
+During the nine months ended September 30, 2023, the Corporation invested \$113 million into working capital to support several growth initiatives and increased revenues, as discussed further below.
 As previously disclosed in our year-end report, the investment during the period relates primarily to a decrease in accounts payable, as a material account receivable was collected in the fourth quarter of 2022 where a corresponding \$80 million payment to a supplier was not due until January 2023.

 During the period, the Corporation continued to invest in the Aircraft Parts & Leasing business making several purchases in the period for assets that will be parted out and sold in future quarters.
-This includes several aircraft from the leasing pool that have been identified for part out in subsequent quarters.
+This includes aircraft from the leasing pool that have been identified for part out in subsequent quarters.
 This increase in inventory will support future parts sales.
-Finally, the Aircraft Parts & Leasing business has made deposits on capital assets to add to its lease portfolio that are currently recorded in prepaid expenses and deposits.

-To a lesser extent, the Corporation made investments in working capital to support its increasing revenues, notably in accounts receivable and inventory.
-As several of the Corporation's lines of business enter their seasonally busier second and third quarters, these investments will continue into the third quarter of 2023 and moderate to more normal levels in the fourth quarter.
+The Corporation made investments in working capital, notably in accounts receivable and inventory, to support its increasing revenues.
+As several of the Corporation's lines of business experienced their seasonally busier times in the second and third quarters, these further investments were required to support increased revenues.
+These investments are expected to moderate to more normal levels in the fourth quarter.